jibait/jibait/README.md

 ![Apache](https://img.shields.io/badge/apache-%23D42029.svg?style=for-the-badge&logo=apache&logoColor=white)

 --------------------------------------------------------------------------
-*I'm not using all these technologies everyday but I have the knowledge to adapt quickly on them if needeed.
+> **I'm not using all these technologies everyday but I have the knowledge to adapt quickly on them if needeed.**

-# My projects
+# :pushpin: My projects

 #### Portfolio
 ![50%](https://progress-bar.dev/95/)